-Prospective web developers can use the following information to choose a career path and understand the required steps for that career, such as completing education and understanding potential web developer roles and contexts.
-Read on to learn about the daily tasks and skills of a web developer, available career resources, and salary information.
+Prospective web developers can use the following information to choose a career path and explore the required steps for that career.
+Discover the daily tasks and skills of a web developer, along with available career resources and salary information.

 What Does a Web Developer Do?